gabrielmsilva00/PlainTools/README.rst

 PlainTools is a Python 3 library designed to introduce new features and fix awkward common interactions present in the Python 3 native ecosystem.

-The simplest, yet most relevant example can be:
+Some simple, yet relevant examples are:

 .. code-block:: python